maxisl/skillmatcher/README.md

 3. Start connecting with potential team members via the chat

-# Wireframes and API Documentation
+# Documentation (Wireframes, API, Steckbrief)

 ## API Testing & Documentation - 1 (Postman API Collection)
 To help ensure that our API is functioning as expected, we have included a Postman API collection.

 This collection includes all of the endpoints that are required for our application, as well as example requests and responses.

-Please find the collection here: TODO insert
+Please find the collection available for dowload [here.](https://gitlab.lrz.de/mobile-ifi/msp/22WS/gruppe5/-/blob/main/docs/SkillMatcher_API.postman_collection.json)

 ## API Testing & Documentation - 2 (Swagger UI)